01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day05.md

-# Exercice 3 GridsearchCV
+# Exercise 3 GridsearchCV

-The goal of this exercice is to learn to use GridSearchCV to run a grid search, predict on the test set and score on the test set.
+The goal of this exercise is to learn to use GridSearchCV to run a grid search, predict on the test set and score on the test set.

 Preliminary: